How to Deploy Packages and Programs in Configuration Manager

-On the Deployment Settings page of the Wizard, choose a purpose for this deployment, and specify whether you want to send wake-up packets before the package and program is installed.
-The deployment purpose options are the following:
+On the Deployment Settings page of the Wizard, choose a purpose for this deployment, and specify options for wake-up packets, and metered connections:

 Available - If the application is deployed to a user, the user sees the published package and program in the Application Catalog and can request it on demand.
 If the package and program is deployed to a device, the user will see it in Software Center and can install it on demand.